 Pricing: Offers a Free tier, and its Pro tier is around US$90–99 per user/month (when billed annually) for unlocked features.

-What it offers: Unlimited transcription (on many tiers), standard templates, basic features in Free.
-Paid tier unlocks advanced templates, “Ask Heidi” assistant, unlimited customisation.
+What it offers: Unlimited transcription (on many tiers), standard templates, and basic features in Free.
+The paid tier unlocks advanced templates, “Ask Heidi” assistant, and unlimited customisation.

 Why it’s inexpensive: With a free tier and Pro around $90–100/month, it’s accessible for solo providers.

-Things to check: If you need team features, EHR integration, more robust templates, cost may rise.
+Things to check: If you need team features, EHR integration, or more robust templates, cost may rise.

 Good for: Solo clinicians or small practices wanting a recognized AI scribe tool at modest cost.